-Direction of Risk

-DoR Comment

-emand for ALN and EN support → The risk score has remained static as we continue to maintain the risk within the service area.
-However, there are increasing financial pressures on schools due to the expectations of ALN reform and the increase of complex pupils.
+DoR Comment Demand for ALN and SEN support → The risk score has remained static as we continue to maintain the risk within the service area.
+However there are increasing financial pressures on schools due to ALN reform and the increase of complex pupils.
 Headteachers have reported that they are struggling to fund the additional learning provision for some of their pupils.
-We are seeing an increase in referrals for specialist provision.
-The primary Learning Resource Bases are full, and a waiting list is in place, Ysgol Bryn Derw is oversubscribed by 16 pupils.
+The primary Learning Resource Bases are full and a waiting list is in place, Ysgol Bryn Derw is oversubscribed by 17 pupils.
 Our other specialist provisions are either full or have very few spaces left.

-Mitigating Action Target Date Estimated Completion Date Performance Develop a Post - 16 Transition Plan to support ALN learner at all points of transition.
-01 Sep 2022 31 Mar 2024 31 Mar 2024 Develop feedback system for learners, parents & carers to support effective stakeholder engagement 01 Nov 2022 31 Mar 2024 31 Mar 2024 Embed anti-poverty strategy across Education Service 01 Sep 2022 31 Mar 2024 31 Mar 2024 Implement the ALN and Educational Tribunal Act 2018 01 Apr 2022 31 Mar 2024 31 Mar 2024
+Mitigating Action Start Date Target Date Estimated Completion Date Performance Develop a Post - 16 Transition Plan to support ALN learner at all points of transition.
+01 Sep 2022 31 Mar 2024 31 Mar 2024 Develop feedback system for learners, parents & carers to support effective stakeholder engagement 01 Nov 2022 31 Mar 2024 31 Mar 2024 Embed anti-poverty strategy across Education Service 01 Sep 2022 31 Mar 2024 31 Mar 2024 Extend specialist provision including Welsh medium within the city to reduce OOC Placements 31 Mar 2024 31 Mar 2024 Implement the ALN and Educational Tribunal Act 2018 01 Apr 2022 31 Mar 2024 31 Mar 2024